Secure CheckoutPersonal information is secured with SSL technology.

-- The most comprehensive cross-taxa study of its kind, revolutionary in its focus on the impacts of EDCs in the regulatory processes guiding animal communication
+- Serves as the most comprehensive cross-taxa study of its kind, revolutionary in its focus on the impacts of EDCs on the processes guiding animal communication

-- Emphasizes the importance of acoustic vocalization perception and processing for survival
+- Emphasizes the importance of production, perception and processing of acoustic vocalization for survival

-- Analyzes recent governmental policies and the subsequent effects of EDCs on humans and wildlife
+- Analyzes recent governmental policies and protections against the effects of EDCs on humans and wildlife

 Researchers and advanced students in behavioral neuroscience, neurobiology, neuroendocrinology, neuroethology, animal behavior, animal communication, neurolinguistics, and other fields interested in behavioral, cognitive, affective, and social neuroscience

 1. Neuroendocrine control of sound production and perception

 Section A: Invertebrates

 2. Acoustic identification of insects based on cepstral data fusion and hidden Markov models

 3. Sound production and perception in invertebrates: Regulation of acoustic sensory-to-motor processing in insects

 Section B: Vertebrates

 5. Vocal production in anurans

 6. Endocrine modulation of acoustic communication: Xenopus laevis as a model system